The 2015 Summer Seminar

 2014 National Alumni Conference Postponed

-2014 National Alumni Conference scheduled for the 2014 Presidents' Day weekend has been postponed until 2015.
+2014 National Alumni Conference scheduled for the 2014 Presidents' Day weekend was postponed until 2016.
 We regret doing this, but the rising costs of hotels, catering, and stipends for speakers have made this decision inevitable.

 As the number of donors to the American Gathering shrinks due to age, the program is faced with a financial crisis.
 The choice always must be on the side of bringing new teachers into the program.
 The Summer Program remains, but the Reunion will have to wait.

-Our next Alumni Conference will be held on the Presidents' Day weekend (February 14–16, 2015.
-Alumni of the program will meet at the Mayflower Hotel in Washington, D.C. for a celebration of the 30th anniversary of our seminar.
+Our next Alumni Conference will be held on the Presidents' Day weekend—February 13–15, 2016.
+Alumni of the program will meet at the Mayflower Hotel in Washington, D.C. for a celebration of the 32nd anniversary of our seminar.
 We hope to greet as many alumni as possible and to share an exciting program that will focus on the multiple forms of telling the story of the Holocaust: eye witness testimony, diaries and memoirs, art, film, and artifacts.
 Please mark your calendars for this important event.